 On being humans and apes

-Humans today are the species sapiens, the genus Homo, the subfamily Homininae, the family Hominidae, the order Primates, the class Mammalia, and the kingdom Animalia.
-There are other classifications, like tribe and subtribe, sub family, and other fine tuning, which has made the taxonomic classification of organisms complex, especially because of the use of Latin names.
-Moreover, there are a lot of similar sounding taxonomic groups for humans and great ape relatives.
+Humans today are the species sapiens in the genus Homo, the subfamily Homininae, the family Hominidae, the order Primates, the class Mammalia, and the kingdom Animalia.
+There are other classifications, like tribe and subtribe, sub-family, and other fine tunings, which have made the taxonomic classification of organisms complex, especially because of the use of Latin names.
+Moreover, there are a lot of similar-sounding taxonomic groups for humans and great ape relatives.
 But let’s try to make it as clear as possible..

 Currently, the taxonomic classification of primates is a bit confusing, because the hierarchy is subdivided much more than other organisms, possibly because of our interest in our own evolution.
 So here we go:

 Subtribe Hominina – About 5-8 million years ago, chimpanzees and bonobos (subtribe Panina) diverged from the bipedal apes.
-All the members of this subtribe, including extinct genera, Ardipithecus (about 5.5-4.4 million years ago), Australopithecus (about 4–1.8 million years ago), and Kenyanthropus (3–2.7 million years ago), Paranthropus (3–1.2 million years ago), along with Homo (the only living genus of the subtribe), are called “hominims.”
+All the members of this subtribe, including extinct genera, Ardipithecus (about 5.5-4.4 million years ago), Australopithecus (about 4–1.8 million years ago), and Kenyanthropus (3–2.7 million years ago), Paranthropus (3–1.2 million years ago), along with Homo (the only living genus of the subtribe), are called “hominins.”
 Homo sapiens are modern humans, which includes those of you reading this article.

 If you’re looking for evidence, the peer-reviewed journals are full of separate pieces of evidence.
-Remember, those who think that human evolution is some sort of lie, think that there’s one article written that has the experiment which “proves” human evolution.
+Remember, those who think that human evolution is some sort of lie, think that there’s one article written that has the experiment that “proves” human evolution.
 There isn’t, though there are a lot of review articles that sum up the current thinking and evidence.
-Studying evolution is based on thousands, hundreds of thousands of individual papers based on individual observations and experiments.
+Studying evolution is based on thousands or even millions of individual papers based on individual observations and experiments.